-Vegan Chocolate Ganache-Filled Tartlets- Find a no-bake vegan tartlet base.
-Many use dates, rolled oats, walnuts or pecans and maple syrup.
-Fill the tartlet with the ganache and chill for 2 hours.

-Vegan Chocolate Ganache Glazed Cake with Glaze- Glaze your favorite vegan chocolate cake with chocolate ganache.
-Drizzle a vegan bundt cake with warm ganache for a chocolatey finish.

-Vegan Chocolate Cupcakes with Ganache- Treat the vegan ganache as a frosting on chocolate cupcakes.
-Cool completely before frosting using a cake spatula.
-Top with a Maraschino cherry.

-Vegan Brownie Trifles- Layer vegan brownie bites with chocolate ganache and fresh fruit like berries to create a chocolatey vegan trifle.
-You can use a large trifle bowl or individual parfait cups, and top each with whipped full-fat coconut cream.
+Find a no-bake vegan tartlet base or recipe.
+Many include ingredients like dates, rolled oats, > walnuts or pecans, and maple syrup.
+Fill the tartlet with the ganache and chill for 2 hours. > - Glaze your favorite vegan chocolate cake with chocolate ganache or just drizzle a vegan bundt cake > with warm ganache for a chocolatey finish that looks professional and tastes great. > - Treat the vegan ganache as a frosting on chocolate cupcakes.
+Cool the cupcakes completely before > frosting them and use a cake spatula.
+Top the cupcake with a maraschino cherry. > - Layer vegan brownie bites with chocolate ganache and fresh fruit or berries to create a chocolatey > vegan trifle.
+You can use a large trifle bowl or individual parfait cups, and top each with whipped > full-fat coconut cream.